zefengxie/markdown/thread.md

 ---
 ## 3. Thread Safety with `synchronized`
 ### ❌ Problem: Race condition when accessing shared variable
+When multiple threads access and modify a shared variable at the same time, it can lead to inconsistent or incorrect results.
+This is called a race condition.
 ```java
 public class UnsafeCounter {
     static int count = 0;